Sedation Dentistry Springfield

 What Does Dental Sedation Feel Like?

-On the other hand, oral conscious sedation and IV sedation are stronger, and therefore cause a deeper sense of relaxation.
+On the other hand, oral conscious sedation and IV sedation are stronger and therefore cause a deeper sense of relaxation.
 Unlike nitrous oxide, you may feel “heavy,” and time could feel like it’s passing extraordinarily quickly.
 While they feel similar, IV sedation is the stronger of the two.

 Is Sedation Dentistry Covered by Insurance?

-The nature of dental insurance makes it difficult to make blanket statements about what will and will not be covered, so we’ll have to consult with your dental plan in order to help you get the most out of your benefits.
+The nature of dental insurance makes it difficult to make blanket statements about what will and will not be covered, so we’ll have to consult with your dental plan to help you get the most out of your benefits.

 How Long Does Dental Sedation Last?